 Brand Name: Fragmin

 Tell your doctor you use dalteparin before you have any type of spinal or epidural procedure.
 Patients who have these procedures while they use dalteparin are at risk for developing bleeding around your spine.
 This could result in long-term or permanent paralysis.

 The risk is increased in patients who have an indwelling epidural catheter.
 It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
 It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).

-If you have a spinal or epidural procedure while you use dalteparin, tell your doctor at once if you notice any symptoms of nerve problems (eg, numbness or tingling, muscle weakness, paralysis, loss of control of your bladder or bowels).
+If you have a spinal or epidural procedure while you use dalteparin, tell your doctor at once if you notice any symptoms of nerve problems (eg, back pain; numbness or tingling, especially in the legs and feet; muscle weakness; paralysis; loss of bladder or bowel control).

 Dalteparin is used for: